-- The chosen account must have read-only access to the Windows Service Control Manager (this allows discovery of Oracle services). - It must be a member of the Windows local security group ora_dba (in which context, the LocalSystem account is displayed as NT_AUTHORITY\SYSTEM). - This account uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE_HOME%\network\admin directory (and be aware that, conversely, disabling OS authentication for your Oracle Database prevents FlexNet Inventory Scanner from gathering inventory from Oracle database instances).
+- The chosen account must have read-only access to the Windows Service Control Manager (this allows discovery of Oracle services). - It must be a member of the Windows local security group ora_dba (in which context, the LocalSystem account is displayed as NT AUTHORITY\SYSTEM). - This account uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE_HOME%\network\admin directory (and be aware that, conversely, disabling OS authentication for your Oracle Database prevents FlexNet Inventory Scanner from gathering inventory from Oracle database instances).
+By default, Oracle disables OS authentication on Windows platforms.